Rachel Carson College Faculty Fellows

 • Santa Cruz CA 95064

-• Faculty Areas of Expertise Visual Culture; Video Games, Game Design, Game Studies; Game Studies; Visual Arts; Contemporary Art; Contemporary Cinema; Digital Media; New Media; Critical Theory; Cultural Studies
+• Faculty Areas of Expertise Visual Culture; Cultural Studies; Visual Arts; Video Games, Game Design, Game Studies; Game Studies; Contemporary Art; Contemporary Cinema; Digital Media; Diversity; Critical Theory

 Summary of Expertise

-New media art, theory, and criticism.
-Visual culture including digital, film, video, and electronic games.
+Visual culture including digital media, film, video, and electronic games.
 Theories of technology and globalization.
 Media representations of technological and scientific advancement.
-Representations of otherness, migration, citizenship.

 Research Interests